adshin21/adshin21.github.io/_posts/2025-07-24-running-kubernetes-jobs-with-go-a-practical-guide-with-minikube-and-client-go.md

 ## Conclusion

-The above implementation can be found on [Github](https://github.com/adshin21/k8s-job-demo/tree/main).
+The above implementation can be found on [GitHub Repo](https://github.com/adshin21/k8s-job-demo/tree/main).

-This was a very basic demo and the idea behind was to have an understanding interaction of K8S and Golang.
+This was a very basic demo, and the idea behind it was to have an understanding interaction of K8S and Golang.

-There are multiple things I've not covered and there are things like RBAC, logging, tracing are to be implemented to be run it on production.
+There are multiple things I've not covered, and there are things like RBAC, logging, debugging and tracing to be implemented to run it in production.

 The **`client-go` SDK** is seriously well-made!
 When I first started using it, I hardly even needed to check the official documentation because everything was explained so clearly right there in the code itself.
 If you're new to the **Go programming language**, you should definitely take some time to explore it.
-It's a fantastic example of well written and documented code.
+It's a fantastic example of well-written and documented code.

-PS: I've taken some references from the official documentation, and even used their example.
+PS: I've taken some references from the official documentation and even used their example.

 ---
-This was my first write up.
-Feel free to write me for suggestions, queries, improvements and anything else on [linkedin](https://www.linkedin.com/in/adshin21/).
+This was my first write-up.
+Feel free to write me for suggestions, queries, improvements, and anything else on [LinkedIn](https://www.linkedin.com/in/adshin21/).